CSCfi/csc-user-guide/CONTRIBUTING.md

 bash scripts/last_update.sh
 ```

-You can also filter based on user using the `-n` option if you e.g. want to see
+You can also filter based on user using the `-n` option if you, for example,
-only files that have been most recently edited by you.
+only want to see files that have been most recently edited by you.
+The username
+is the name you have defined in your git config (see `git config user.name`).

 ```bash
 bash scripts/last_update.sh -n "<name>"